blueglyph/ilog/README.md

 ```

 The `log2` and `log10` methods are optimized for the integer width and are
-`[inline]` as long as the code remains small enough.
+`[inline]` since the code remains small enough.
 They typically use constant tables
 that are only stored once, even if the methods using them are inlined multiple times.

 The **checked** versions of the methods, `checked_log2` and `checked_log10`,
 return `None` if the logarithm is undefined for the parameter value, whereas the unchecked
-methods mentioned above simply panic.
-A default implementation is provided in the trait, and in
+methods mentioned above simply panic or return a wrong value.
-most cases they needn't be overidden.

 ## Examples